Betalgo.OpenAI is a C# library that allows us to use OpenAI services, such as ChatGPT or Dall-E, from a .NET application.

 These services have an API that we can use to use these services from our programs.
 There is no official API for C#, but various libraries have emerged that allow us to connect to the OpenAI API from .NET.

-Configuring OpenAI to work with C#
+Configure OpenAI to work with C#

-Obviously, do not share the code with anyone
+Obviously, do not share the code with anyone.

 You will need to associate a credit card to make payments.
 However, for your peace of mind, it is possible to set a usage limit.